Skip to Content

 Don’t leave your dog alone for too long

-Therefore, you’ll need to consider other solutions to break and reduce the time that your GSD spends alone at home.
+Therefore, you’ll need to consider other solutions to break and reduce your GSD’s time alone at home.
 Suggestions include finding someone to keep them busy and staying connected with them while you are away.

 Find a way of keeping your dog occupied while you are away